Three Ideas to Explore Winter with STEAM

 This video I made has a quick demo of all the different ways to engineer with ice and features my 3-year-old assistant :)

 You can combine a bit of science with your winter theme with just a quick trip to the chemist.

 Instructions: Mix together white paint and water and pour into the bottom of a tall glass.
 Add about 2-3 times as much baby oil carefully on top of the water (optional sprinkle on glitter).
 Drop an Alka Seltzer into the glass and watch the snowstorm begin!

-Here's the remains of my four online live classes and a practice run from last week all having another final snowstorm....
+Here's the remains of my four online live classes last year and a practice run all having another final snowstorm....